noahigram/mybots/README.md

 # Ludobots Assignment 7
 By Noah Igram

 This repo contains the code used for assignment 7.
 The goal of this assignment was to generate random bodies which take up 3 dimensional space in the simulation.
 The most important parts of the code for this project are summarized below.
+Starter code for this gitHub repo was provided by the Ludobots MOOC on reddit.
+This MOOC can be found in the r/ludobots subreddit of Reddit.com.

 ## Generate.py